xpepper/poker-hands-kata/README.md

 ### TODO

+* Use a Class instead of an Enum for the Rank

+* Add the information about the point as part of the Rank

 * GameResultFormatter should format the point message from the winner's highest card

 * From simply telling which hand is higher than another to showing the actual winning rank